 If we look at the conn.log that Zeek produces during this run, we will see that the service field is not filled in yet.
 That's because our analyzer does not yet confirm to Zeek that it has been successful in parsing the content.
-To do that, we can extend our Spicy TFTP grammar to call two helper functions that the Spicy plugin makes available: zeek::confirm_protocol once we have successfully parsed a request, and zeek::reject_protocol in case we encounter a parsing error.
-While we could put this code right into tftp.spicy, we prefer to store it inside separate Spicy file (zeek_tftp.spicy) because this is Zeek-specific logic:
+To do that, we can call a library function that Spicy makes available once we have successfully parsed a request: spicy::accept\input.
+That function signals the host application-i.e., Zeek in our case-that the parser is processing the expected protocol.
+With that, our request looks like this now: